CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1981 - The François de Menil Renovation, 16 Crestwood Drive, Houston TX.
 Bruce Nagel was the project architect.
 The original house was built in 1957, designed by George and Abel B. Pierce for the Zwerneman family.
 Sold to the Lundgrens.
 Additional building by Eugene Aubrey.
 Sold to Francois de Menil and renovated by Gwathmey.
 Sold around 2001 to Lucky Chopra.
 Bottom photo circa 2011.
 Sold in 2016 to Arnold and Tara Kurt.

 1982 - The Robert and Kathy Steinberg Apartment, 944 5th Avenue 9th floor, New York NY.
 Commissioned 1981.
 Dan Rowen and Bruce Nagel were the project architects.
 Sold to Howard Peter Guber.
 Renovations by architect Stephen Yablon.
-Sold in 1999 to a Goldman Sachs partner.
+Sold in 1999 to Richard and Susan Friedman.
+Sold in 2023 to The Grato Trust (Susan and Scott Friedman).

 1982 - The Sycamore Place Elderly Housing, 222 Sycamore Street, Columbus IN.

-1983 - The Francois deMenil Residence, aka Toad Hall, 428 Further Lane, East Hampton NY.
+1983 - The Francois deMenil Residence, aka Toad Hall, 428 Further Lane, Amagansett NY.
 Commissioned in 1979.
 11,000 square feet.
 Paul Afariat, Dan Rowen, and Bruce Nagel were the project architects.
 Featured in GA Houses 15; won a 1982 Progressive Architecture award.
 Sold around 1988 to Edgar Bronfman Jr. Sold in 1991 to Larry Gagosian.
 Bruce Nagel, who left the firm by then, designed a garage compound in 2008.
 There was a small fire in the house in 2011.
 Nagel designed the restoration, which was mostly fixing smoke damage.
 There was a fire in the guest house in 2014.
+Gagosian still owner as of 2024.

 1984 - The Pence Place Family Housing Apartments, 521-531 Pence Street, Columbus IN.
 Project architects: Jacob Alspector, Margaret Fitzpatrick, Lynn Bensel, Jose Coriano, William Garbus, Dirk Kramer, Dean Marchetto, Joseph Ruocco, and Irene Torroella.
 Featured in GA Houses 23.